wely/DevCamp/HOL/java/01-developer-environment/README.md

 ## Objectives
 In this hands-on lab, you will set up an Office365 developer subscription, and Azure trial subscription, and an Azure-based virtual machine for the development environment for subsequent labs in the DevCamp.
 To expedite the process, we've prepared a Windows image that you will copy into your own environment, start the virtual machine and connect to it.
 You will then configure the components for Azure development.
-* Set up an Office365 trial subscription
+* Set up an Office365 trial subscription.
-* Set up an Azure trial subscription
+* Set up an Azure trial subscription.
-* Configure your Azure subscription for DevCamp
+* Configure your Azure subscription for DevCamp.
-* Create an Azure Virtual Machine for remote development
+* Create an Azure Virtual Machine for remote development.
-* Connect to the Azure Virtual Machine and configure it for development
+* Connect to the Azure Virtual Machine and configure it for development.
-* Review the features of the Azure Portal
+* Review the features of the Azure Portal.

 ## Prerequisites